modernsoftware/learn-csharp/getting-started/getting-started.md

 # Getting Started

 You will write your code with the Microsoft Visual Studio IDE.
-In this article your will install Visual Studio and create a Console application.
+In this article, you will install Visual Studio and create a Console application.

 ****